SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Introduction

 \section{Introduction}

-Reasoning with large language models (LLMs) has demonstrated impressive versatility across diverse domains \citep{sprague2024cot}.
-However, most existing reasoning methods rely on generating discrete tokens, which may limit their ability to represent certain abstract concepts \citep{zhang2025soft}.
-In pursuit of better expressing abstract ideas and even implementing a possible latent search tree \citep{wu2025llms}, \citet{zhang2025soft} presents the soft-thinking reasoning pattern.
-The soft-thinking reasoning pattern replaces each discrete token in the chain-of-thought (CoT) with a continuous representation: a weighted sum of d-dimensional token embeddings, computed from their output probabilities, which is then input to the next LLM decoding step.
-With suitable sampling techniques—such as the Gumbel-Softmax technique \citep{wu2025llms} or the Dirichlet resampling technique \citep{zhuang2025text}—soft-thinking can outperform conventional discrete-token CoT on a wide range of tasks, without requiring any fine-tuning \citep{wu2025llms}.
+Reasoning with large language models (LLMs) has demonstrated impressive versatility in diverse domains \citep{sprague2024cot}.
+However, most existing reasoning methods rely on the generation of discrete language tokens, which will limit their ability to represent certain abstract concepts that cannot be accurately represented by a discrete token \citep{zhang2025soft}.
+In pursuit of better expression of abstract ideas, \citet{zhang2025soft} presents the soft-thinking reasoning pattern.
+As shown in Figure~\ref{fig:figure1} (b), it replaces each discrete token in the chain-of-thought (CoT) with a continuous representation: the weighted sum of $d$-dimensional token embeddings, taking the output probabilities as the weights.
+With suitable sampling techniques—such as with the Gumbel-Softmax technique \citep{wu2025llms} or the Dirichlet resampling technique \citep{zhuang2025text}—soft-thinking can outperform discrete-token CoT on a wide range of tasks without requiring any fine-tuning \cite{wu2025llms}.